Mikuel210/Starkit/JOURNAL.md

 ---
 ## May 22: Initial ideas and goal of the project
 I've identified the goal of this project to be the following:
 > To learn, have fun and to make something that I'm proud of by building an electric model rocket capable of lifting off, hovering and landing propulsively.

-With this goal in mind, I've brainstormed some concepts and I've chosen what I would want out of this project.
+With this goal in mind, I've brainstormed ideas and I've chosen what I would want out of this project.

 I've decided that the scope of this project should be building a fully reusable vehicle capable of lifting off, hovering and landing propulsively through thrust vector control.
 The rocket should be capable of  performing a 1 meter hop and hovering for 30 seconds.